 How to use the command 'git pr' (with examples)

-command is a part of the git-extras
+is a versatile command from the git-extras

 Use case 1: Check out a specific pull request